Eicosapentaenoic acid: Sources

 The human body converts a portion of absorbed alpha-linolenic acid (ALA) to EPA.
 ALA is itself an essential fatty acid, and humans need an appropriate supply of it.
 The efficiency of the conversion of ALA to EPA, however, is much lower than the absorption of EPA from food containing it.
 Because EPA is also a precursor to docosahexaenoic acid (DHA), ensuring a sufficient level of EPA on a diet containing neither EPA nor DHA is harder both because of the extra metabolic work required to synthesize EPA and because of the use of EPA to metabolize into DHA.
 Medical conditions like diabetes or certain allergies may significantly limit the human body's capacity for metabolization of EPA from ALA.

 Forms

 Commercially available dietary supplements are most often derived from fish oil and are typically delivered in the triglyceride, ethyl ester, or phospholipid form of EPA.
 There is debate among supplement manufacturers about the relative advantages and disadvantages of the different forms.
 One form found naturally in algae, the polar lipid form, has been shown to have improved bioavailability over the ethyl ester or triglyceride form.
 Similarly, DHA or EPA in the lysophosphatidylcholine (LPC) form was found to be more efficient than triglyceride and phosphatidylcholines (PC) in a 2020 study.

-Biosynthesis of Eicosapentaenoic Acid
+Biosynthesis

+Aerobic eukaryote pathway

+Aerobic eukaryotes, specifically microalgae, mosses, fungi, and most animals (including humans), perform biosynthesis of EPA usually as a series of desaturation and elongation reactions, catalyzed by the sequential action of desaturase and elongase enzymes.
+This pathway, originally identified in Thraustochytrium, applies to these groups: